 What is the optimal stride length?

 Unfortunately, there isn’t a one size fits all answer to this question.
-As everyone differs in height it is a direct correlation to stride length so it would be impossible to give a universal optimal stride length.
+As everyone differs in height it is a direct correlation to the best stride length so it would be impossible to give a universal optimal stride length.
 With different elliptical trainers being better for individual needs.

 Generally speaking, 20 inches is the most common stride length found in popular elliptical trainers for commercial and personal use.
-This stride length of 20 inches is comfortably designed to suit those with a height of 5’ 3 – 6’.
+This elliptical stride length of 20 inches is comfortably designed to suit those with a height of 5’ 3 – 6’.

 Elliptical Stride Length for 5’9